 Airbnb made a priority of attracting as many hosts to the platform as possible.
 Guests are the ones to pay the fee — 6% to 12% from each offer.

 An online marketplace for sharing rides allows people to find affordable rides.
-The platform has more than 80 million users and is launched in 22 countries, mostly in Europe.
+The platform has more than 100 million members and is launched in 22 countries, mostly in Europe.
 At first, the app didn’t charge commissions for deals but change price politics in favor of taking 20% commission.

 Without owning vehicles, BlaBlaCar attracted more than 80 million users, relying completely on the community’s resources.
 It’s a great example of tapping into a profitable niche and efficiently executing the idea.